scitran/client/Flywheel-SDK.md

             %  apiKey - API Key assigned for each user through the Flywheel UI
             %          apiKey must be in format <domain>:<API token>

-The constructor and its methods are auto-generated for several languages as part of the Flywheel SDK.
+The constructor and its methods are auto-generated for several languages (Matlab, Python, and R) as part of the Flywheel SDK.

 Below, the methods are organized into four (redundant) lists